Jason Whitlock: Leaving ESPN for AOL Sports

 In 2006, Whitlock announced the departure of his online column from ESPN.com's Page 2 in favor of AOL Sports, but initially expected to continue his television work for ESPN.
 However, after the announcement, Whitlock was interviewed by sports blog The Big Lead, and disparaged two of his ESPN colleagues.
 Whitlock labeled Mike Lupica "an insecure, mean-spirited busybody", and called Robert "Scoop" Jackson a "clown", saying that "the publishing of Jackson's fake ghetto posturing is an insult to black intelligence."
 Jackson, like Whitlock, is African-American.
 Whitlock then disappeared from all ESPN television work.
 He soon announced to The Kansas City Star readers in September 2006 that he was fired altogether from ESPN as a result of his remarks; he wrote that the company doesn't tolerate criticism and acted as they saw fit.
 Whitlock's first AOL Sports column was published September 29, 2006.

-Fox Sports

-Whitlock's first Fox Sports on MSN column was published August 16, 2007.

-On February 10, 2012, in the middle of the Knicks' 92–85 victory over the Los Angeles Lakers, with Jeremy Lin scoring a career-high 38 points, Whitlock posted on Twitter, stating that "some lucky lady in NYC is gonna feel a couple inches of pain tonight."
-Silvie Kim wrote in Hyphen that Whitlock "reinforced the insipid and insidious 'small Asian penis' stereotype.
-The Asian American Journalists Association demanded an apology.
-Later, Whitlock said, "I debased a feel-good sports moment.
-For that, I'm truly sorry."

 Return to ESPN

-Whitlock originally expected to be an integral part of the launching of the Fox Sports 1 sports television channel in August 2013, but then came to feel that television work would come at the expense of his writing.
-Therefore, upon meeting with ESPN President John Skipper, Whitlock decided to leave Fox Sports and accept Skipper's offer to return to ESPN.
-His new website 'The Undefeated.com' was scheduled to launch on ESPN.com sometime in the summer of 2015.
-After over a year and a half of delays, ESPN announced that Whitlock would no longer serve as the editor in chief for 'The Undefeated', replaced on an interim basis by Leon Carter, the editorial director for the site.
+His new website The Undefeated was scheduled to launch on ESPN.com sometime in the summer of 2015.
+After over a year and a half of delays, ESPN announced that Whitlock would no longer serve as the editor in chief for The Undefeated, and he was replaced on an interim basis by Leon Carter, the editorial director for the site.
 In October 2015, Whitlock's employment at ESPN ended.